zephilou/raspmap/README.md

-map
+RaspMap
 ===

 * Description

 RaspMap gather network information on raspbian.
-Plug the cable and boot the email will be sent.
+Plug the cable and boot ... the email will be sent.

 * Installation